stoogoff/aegean-foundry-vtt/README.md

 - Factions
 - City Sheet
 - Arkhons
-- Buildings
-- Retainers

 ### Things Coming Soon

 Favour and Disfavour need to be added as options to roll results, when relevant.

-Wound effects need to be applied automatically, as well as providing combat options on the PC sheet.
+Wound effects need to be applied automatically.
+Pierce and Savage effects need to be applied to damage automatically.

 Combat tracker to manage initiative as well as combat status effects, such as prone or stunned.